NoxelFoxel/VertexColorSetter/README.md

 # Vertex Alpha Setter

-Simple Addon for blender, for setting your vertex alpha channel in specific tones
+Simple Addon for Blender, for setting your vertex colors in specific tones (with alpha)

 ## Installation